amiryanj/crowdGAN/README.md

 This is comparable the BIWI format, but with a few adjustments/simplifications.

-A ".trajectories" file starts with three special lines:
+A `.trajectories` file starts with three special lines:

 - `MATRIX 1 0 0 0 0 1 0 1 0` = A 3x3 transformation matrix (written row by row) to apply to all coordinates in the file.
   In our example files, you may assume that the matrix always looks like the one above,